LauraKirby/aspera-ibm-analytics-api/analytics-api.md

 ## III.
 Make Analytics API Request

-1. To add required dependencies, add the following code to the bottom of `./get_analytics_data.rb`.
+1. To include required dependencies, add the following code to the bottom of `./get_analytics_data.rb`.

     ```ruby
     # --------------------------------------